dortania/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.md

   * Used for Slide variable calculation.
 However the necessity of this quirk is determined by `OCABC: Only N/256 slide values are usable!` message in the debug log.
 If the message `OCABC: All slides are usable!
 You can disable ProvideCustomSlide!` is present in your log, you can disable `ProvideCustomSlide`.
 * **SetupVirtualMap**: YES
   * Fixes SetVirtualAddresses calls to virtual addresses, required for Gigabyte boards to resolve early kernel panics
+* **ProtectMemoryReigons**: YES
+  * Patches the CSM/MIMO regions to better support coreboot.
+Necessary for all Chromebooks that utilize coreboot UEFI firmware.

 :::

 ## DeviceProperties